Sumithra49/Figma-Design/README.md

 # Figma Project

-Welcome to the Saviour Project!
+Welcome to the Figma Project!
 This project is built using React and Chakra UI to create a modern, responsive user interface for a blockchain-based application.
 The application features various sections, including an introduction, IDO event participation, tokenomics, and a roadmap.

 # Tech stack
 1. React